Mikhail Varnakov (ice hockey, born 1985)

-Mikhail Varnakov (born March 1, 1985) is a Russian professional ice hockey forward who is currently playing for HC Lada Togliatti in the Supreme Hockey League (VHL).
+Mikhail Varnakov (born March 1, 1985) is a Russian professional ice hockey forward who is currently an unrestricted free agent.
+He formerly played in the Kontinental Hockey League (KHL).

 Playing career

 Varnakov previously played four seasons with Ak Bars Kazan in the Kontinental Hockey League (KHL) before leaving as a free agent to sign a one-year deal with HC Dynamo Moscow on May 12, 2017.

 After five seasons away from original club, Torpedo Nizhny Novgorod, Varnakov returned as a free agent on May 31, 2018.
 Varnakov was soon appointed as team captain for Torpedo prior to the 2018–19 season.